Kumano Kodo: 6 Beginner-Friendly Walking Routes You Can Do in About 3 Hours

 画像に alt 属性が指定されていません。ファイル名: 7c51409e6424000dc4bda28cacf8392c-1-1024x768.webp

-The next route is a little more difficult, but it is a route in which you can enjoy the sea of clouds.
+This next route is a little more challenging, but it rewards hikers with the chance to see a sea of clouds.

 画像に alt 属性が指定されていません。ファイル名: c4adcc52fc723ab3d49a8659d510fbf3-1024x683.webp